Turn-Based Structural Triggers: Structure-Conditioned Backdoors in Multi-Turn LLMs: Conclusion

 \section{Conclusion}

-In this study, we propose a novel backdoor attack, \textit{Turn-based Structural Trigger} (TST), which for the first time systematically explores the potential threat of multi-turn dialogue structures in controlling the behavior of LLMs.
-Unlike conventional input-dependent triggers, TST activates purely through dialogue structure, achieving input-free triggering, semantic consistency, and stable activation.
-Our findings reveal that dialogue structure itself can serve as a new attack vector for LLMs.
-Extensive experiments further show that current backdoor defenses are ineffective against such structure-based threats, underscoring the need for structure-aware auditing.
+In this study, we propose \textit{Turn-based Structural Trigger} (TST), a novel backdoor attack that exposes the security risk of using multi-turn dialogue structure to control LLM behavior.
+Unlike conventional input-dependent triggers, TST uses dialogue turn position as a prompt-free activation condition and supports both fixed and context-dependent payloads.
+We further show that TST supports hybrid structural--lexical triggers and remains effective against representative input- and model-level defenses.
+Our findings reveal that dialogue structure itself can serve as a new attack vector for LLMs, underscoring the need for structure-aware auditing.